-- FNP15.1.
-Proposals for housing development should provide a mix of housing types that have an emphasis on two and three-bedroom houses. - FNP15.2.
-Proposals for new housing that go beyond the requirements of Building Regulations and implement the design criteria set out in "The Lifetime Homes Design Guide" will be supported. - FNP15.3.
-In residential developments all garage and off-street parking must include provision for the safe charging of electrical vehicles.
-Schemes including communal parking areas must include a scheme for communal charging points. - 6.80.
-This policy is intended to guide the mix of development standards, housing types and tenures of the schemes provided for by the Neighbourhood Plan and by windfall schemes that are consistent with Policy FNP1 over the course of the plan period. - 6.81.
+- FNP{15.1}.
+Proposals for housing development should provide a mix of housing types that have an emphasis on two and three-bedroom houses. - FNP{15.2}.
+Proposals for new housing that go beyond the requirements of Building Regulations and implement the design criteria set out in "The Lifetime Homes Design Guide" will be supported. - 6.79.
+This policy is intended to guide the mix of development standards, housing types and tenures of the schemes provided for by the Neighbourhood Plan and by windfall schemes that are consistent with Policy FNP1 over the course of the plan period. - 6.80.
 The mix of requirements will inevitably change as the economy and demographics of the town evolve.
 In which case, such changes will be reflected in future reviews of the Neighbourhood Plan.
-Although the onus is on developers to assess local needs for different types of home at the time they propose a development, this policy provides a useful guide to ensure local housing supply maintains a wide variety of stock in the town. - 6.82.
+Although the onus is on developers to assess local needs for different types of home at the time they propose a development, this policy provides a useful guide to ensure local housing supply maintains a wide variety of stock in the town. - 6.81.
 The analysis of 'intentions to move' in the community questionnaire suggested a net oversupply of 2, 3 and 4 bed terraced/semi-detached houses, but this might simply reflect aspirations to move to a larger house.
 It showed an under-supply of bungalows (particularly 3 bed) and retirement home places; also an under-supply of 3 bed detached homes (possibly up and down-movers) but an over-supply of 4 bed+ properties (potential downsizers).
-However, it is recognised that this records only people wishing to move within Fairford and does not represent total supply and demand. - 6.83.
+However, it is recognised that this records only people wishing to move within Fairford and does not represent total supply and demand. - 6.82.
 The 2011 Census showed 1462 houses in Fairford.
 Of these, 182 were affordable dwellings, representing 12% of the total housing stock.
 By September 2015 there were 254 affordable homes representing approximately 16% of the total housing stock of 1,586 (according to CDC Housing as at 30th September 2015).
 In 2016, 116 households registered on Gloucestershire Homeseeker put Fairford, or one of the adjoining parishes of Lechlade, Kempsford, Quenington, Meysey Hampton and Hatherop, as their preferred location to live.
-However, expressing a preference does not necessarily imply that applicants have a 'local connection' to Fairford (GRCC, September 2018).
+However, expressing a preference does not necessarily imply that applicants have a 'local connection' to Fairford (GRCC, September 2018). - 6.83.

-6.84.
 Between 2011/12 and 2017/18 a total of 400 new dwellings were built in Fairford:

-Banding A В С D Е F G Н Additional dwellings 0 34 104 71 111 55 0 О
+Banding A В С D E F G Н Additional dwellings 0 34 104 71 111 55 0 0